-If you’ve been injured, we can assist you to receive the full compensation to which you are entitled.
+If you’ve been injured, we can assist you to receive the full compensation available.
 Each incident can be quite different and may entail varying degrees of pain, suffering and loss.
-This is why we offer a free 30-minute claim assessment* that is obligation free.
+That’s why we offer a free 30-minute claim assessment* that is obligation free.
 We will listen to you and review your specific circumstances and advise whether you have a potential claim.

 Our lawyers are recognised as leaders in compensation claims in the ACT.
 We are committed to providing effective and compassionate legal representation and to answer all your questions regarding your claim.

 Time is often a crucial factor in bringing a claim for compensation.
 We can advise you when you need to give notice of a claim and how to complete it.
 We’ll guide you about applicable time limits.

 If you have suffered a physical or psychological injury in the ACT in the workplace, or while travelling to or from work, you may be entitled to claim workers compensation from your employer, and if you were injured because of the negligence of your employer, you may also be able to pursue a claim for common law damages.
 We can assist you regardless of whether you are employed by a private employer or by the government.

 If you are employed privately, and in receipt of worker compensation, we can assist you in looking at options for seeking a lump sum instead of ongoing payments, if that suits your circumstances.
 We can also explain what extra compensation is available through a common law claim.